shehangamage/node-tests/README.md

 expect({name:"Shehan"}).toNotEqual({name:"Gamage"});
 ```

-9. Asynchronous code testing with mocha
+9. Asynchronous code testing with mocha.
      when we using async function we need to tell mocha that function is a async function. for that we can use **done()**

       ```